Health Policy Consultant

 What Drives Me in Health Policy

-True health care reform will only come about if we engage all stakeholders.
-Within “the four walls” of the medical office or hospital, this involves integrating patients, family members, caregivers and non-medical providers into the care team.
+Like many in this field, my passion for health policy arose through personal experiences with the health care system.
+As a caregiver for family members with severe mental illness, I witnessed the many challenges patients (and family members) face when trying to access high quality care and receive the non-medical supports they need to be healthy.
+From a personal and professional standpoint, I believe that true health care reform will only come about if we engage all stakeholders.
+Within “the four walls” of the health care system, this involves integrating patients, family members, caregivers and non-medical providers into the care team.
 At a policy level, we must engage all of these actors — in addition to community organizations, advocates, businesses, and others – to understand, and respond to, the complex web of factors that influence health.
-I feel extremely fortunate to work at Kaiser Permanente, not only because we have a mission to treat the whole person – mind, body and spirit – but also because we believe that health systems must be involved in changing economic, social and environmental conditions to improve population health.
+I feel fortunate to work at Kaiser Permanente, not only because we have a mission to treat the whole person – mind, body and spirit – but also because we believe that health systems must be involved in changing economic, social and environmental conditions to improve population health.

 - Master of Public Health, Health Policy and Management, University of California, Berkeley